Alejandro Coca-Castro

 - An open source project: https://github.com/alan-turing-institute/environmental-ds-book

-- A community: The EDS book is also an open-source collaborative project that involves and supports its members of diverse skills and backgrounds to ensure that data science is accessible and useful for everyone interested in Environmental sciences.
+- A community: EDS book is also an open-source collaborative project that involves and supports its members of diverse skills and backgrounds to ensure that data science is accessible and useful for everyone interested in Environmental sciences.

 Impact and outreach over last 12 months